-An in-depth examination of the one of the rare female Biblical voices, the prophet Huldah, showing her as a much more significant figure than is often realised.
+An in-depth examination of the one of the rare female Biblical voices, the prophet Huldah, showing her to be a far more significant figure than often realised.

 Trade Information: LPOD